mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 In the Confirm deletion dialog box, choose Delete.
 Delete the target group

 **Delete the target group.**
 In the navigation pane, choose Target groups.
 Select the target group that you want to delete and choose Delete.
 In the Confirm deletion dialog box, choose Delete.
 Delete the load balancer

+**Release Elastic IP's.**
+In the navigation pane, choose Elastic IP.
+Select the elastic ip that you want to release and choose release. release the elastic IP

+**Delete VPC.**
+In the navigation pane, VPC
-In addition to the above steps, you may also want to consider the following:
+Select the VPC that you want to release and choose delete Delete the VPC
-Delete any NIC's that were created from the instances in the Auto Scaling group.
-Delete any Elastic Ip addresses that may exist